Hi, I’m Bridie.

 'Transformative' is the best word to describe my journey with Bridie.
 Her unique combination of skills and experience in art therapy has enabled me to access that part of myself that was needed to begin to heal.
 I highly recommend Bridie - her trauma-informed approach and kindness will become a pivotal part of your healing journey.
 Marian, 2024

 My interest in chronic physical conditions draws on lived experience, informing a therapeutic approach that is holistic, person-centred, strengths-based and committed to promoting autonomy, diversity and connection.
 My personal creative practice is driven by a curiosity about materiality and the power of visual expression to articulate our inner most selves.
-I’m often inspired by family and friends, small acts of kindness from strangers, ordinary people doing extraordinary things and the natural world.
+I’m often inspired by small acts of kindness from strangers, ordinary people doing extraordinary things and the natural world.